-Any boy or girl, 5 years old and in kindergarten through 19 years of age, may participate in the 4-H Program.
-The 4-H year begins in October with enrollment open to new 4-H families through April each year.
-Parents should contact the 4-H office in October as early in the 4-H year as possible to be placed in contact with a club in your vicinity.
+The 4-H year begins October 1st.
+Any youth 5 years of age through 19 years of age (as of October 1st of current 4-H year) may participate in the 4-H Program.
+Parents should contact the 4-H office as early in the 4-H year as possible to be placed in contact with a club in your vicinity.

 Do I have to have animals or live on a farm?

 Absolutely not!
 4-H Clubs can explore any subject area or project that interests them!
 Project areas include but are not limited to: Expressive Arts, Family Living, Mechanical Sciences, Environmental Stewardship, Plant Sciences, Social Sciences, Animal Sciences, and Self-Determined projects.
-Every 4-H member selects at least one project.
+Members choose projects that fit into their family, community, and the way they live.
 A project is what the member decides to learn about, make, or raise.
-Members choose projects that fit into their family, community, and the way they live.
 Sharing projects with parents brings 4-H into the family and the family into 4-H.

 What other youth activities does 4-H provide?

 4-H Members also participate in many of the following activities to enrich their 4-H experience:

 - Public Presentations: 4-H members show and tell others how to do something they have learned.
 Members learn public speaking and communication skills while helping others.

 - Record Keeping: 4-H members keep a written record of what they have done during the 4-H year.
 Keeping records helps members evaluate their learning and develop business sense.